-CAMS Training Highlights
+CAMS-care Suicide Prevention Training Highlights

-Especially in this age of COVID-19, online delivery systems make training accessible while limiting in-person contact.
+Especially in this age of COVID-19, online delivery systems make remote training accessible while limiting in-person contact.
 All elements of CAMS training are available online, including role-playing modules and consultations.

-- Convenient for Busy Schedules
+Convenient & Flexible for Busy Schedules

 Since all CAMS training is on-demand, it can be completed at any time, and there are no deadlines.
 Clinicians and healthcare workers can complete the materials at their own pace, at any time convenient to them.
+This level of flexibility helps facilitate training for anyone, regardless of their schedule.

-Working with suicidal patients can be intimidating for many healthcare providers, especially when they are unsure of how to best interact with clients who present with suicidal tendencies.
+Working with suicidal patients can be intimidating at first for many healthcare providers, especially when they are unsure of how to best interact with clients who present with suicidal behaviors & tendencies.
 It’s not always clear how to best help them.
-CAMS training recognizes these challenges and provides clinicians with the knowledge and tools to gain confidence in working with even the most challenging cases.
+CAMS-care’s suicide prevention training recognizes these challenges and provides clinicians with the knowledge and tools to gain confidence in working with even the most challenging cases.
 Thousands of clinicians and organizations all over the world are using CAMS as their preferred method of training and treatment.“The CAMS model and training tools have very quickly helped us to feel more confident and prepared to manage risky patients.
 Assessment and treatment in these cases are often confusing, and we have benefitted greatly from the structure of the CAMS approach, which has helped us on a case by case basis to understand the phenomenon of suicide risk and organize our treatment approach.
 I have yet to find a comparable framework that is as accessible to clinicians and yet so robust.” –Eric Lewandowski, NYU Langone

-- Evidence-Based and Outcome-Based
+Evidence-Based and Outcome-Based Treatment Plans

 The CAMS Framework is backed by 30 years of on-going clinical research, with replicated data across various clinical research studies.
 In fact, the Joint Commission issued a Sentinel Event Alert on February 24, 2016 titled Detecting and Treating Suicidal Ideation in all Settings.
 In recommendations for Behavioral Health Treatment and Discharge, CAMS was identified as one of four “evidence-based clinical approaches that help to reduce suicidal thoughts and behaviors.”

-- Mitigates Malpractice Risk
+Mitigates Suicide Malpractice Risk

 Often, the reality and proliferation of malpractice lawsuits prevent even the best, well-meaning therapists from treating suicidal patients – and that’s a significant loss for the 12 million suicidal ideators in this country.
 However, proper documentation using evidence-based, suicide-specific treatment greatly reduces this risk, and the CAMS “Suicide Status Form (SSF)” provides just that.
 With the SSF, which is a collaborative tool used in every treatment session, CAMS helps clinicians complete exhaustive medical record documentation that ensures competent clinical practice that far exceeds the standard of care and decreases exposure to malpractice liability.